mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 **Trust is the byproduct of stories**: Belief creates community.
 And a community needs trust to hold on to a story that unites them.
 Look at US Constitution.
 We fight over it, defend it and protect it.
 It is nothing but a piece of paper that has been foundational to American values.
 The foundation of religion, patriotism or human rights is based upon storytelling.
 So is commerce and business.
 And if one story erodes, another one arises.
 The cycle of spinning narratives continues.

-Harari illustrate his point he talks about what he calls the most successful fictional story told— money.
+Harari illustrate his point he talks about what he calls the most successful fictional story told- money.
 “Not everyone believes in God, or accepts the ideals of human rights or concepts like nationalism, but almost everybody believes in money.
 Osama bin Laden hated America, its politics, area and culture.
 But he was quite fond of American dollars.
 In fact, he had no objection to that story.”

 Money is an ultimate entity that requires trust.
 If that trust is broken, the entire system collapses.